Adoption Cases

 • Illinois Adoption Act: governs all adoption proceedings in Illinois courts.

-• Case law: including decisions from the United States Supreme Court and lower federal courts, as well as from the Illinois Supreme Court and the Illinois Appellate Courts on adoption issues, which is available in the Cook County Law Library located in the Richard J. Daley Center, 50 West Washington Street, Chicago, on the 29th Floor, 312.603.5423.
+• Case law: including decisions from the United States Supreme Court and lower federal courts, as well as from the Illinois Supreme Court and the Illinois Appellate Courts on adoption issues, which is available in the Cook County Law Library located on the 29th Floor in the Richard J. Daley Center (50 West Washington Street, Chicago, Illinois 60602), and can be reached at (312) 603-5423.

 • Indian Child Welfare Act, 25 USC§1901 et seq: a federal law to which certain adoptions of Native American children are subject.
 See, Haaland v.
 Brackeen, 143 S. Ct.
 1609 (2023).